MarkFurniture/cppps1/README.md

 ```
 std::string yourSegment();
 ```
-2. Add pointer to your function in Segments::funcMap():
+2. Add pointer to your function in `Segments::funcMap()`:
 ```
 // Remember the pointer type is: std::string (Segments::*fnPtr)()
 // The key will be what you add to the options object to enable/disable your segment.
 this->fnMap["yourSegment"] = &Segments::yourSegment;
 ```
-3. Any other functions you have declared in Segments.h.
+3. Any other functions you have declared in `segments.h`.

 ###### ps1.cpp
-1. Modify PS1::getOptions() to include the name of your segment.
-This should be the key which you used in Segments::fnMap.
+1. Modify `PS1::getOptions()` to include the name of your segment.
+This should be the key which you used in `Segments::fnMap`.

 ## Tips
 ###### Adding colour
-1. You can use Segments::fg() and Segments::bg() to insert colours while building your string.
+1. You can use `Segments::fg()` and `Segments::bg()` to insert colours while building your string.
 This is the preferred method because it doesn't add overhead and can be used while building each segment without losing performance.
 ```
 // segments.cpp
 std::string Segments::yourSegment()